 This is an exciting, but sizable, undertaking for us.
 Thank you for your support over the years and we hope you will continue to support our efforts to bring homesharing to more Vermonters.
 Please feel free to give us a call if you have any questions or concerns.

 A number of things are in the works.
 The City has completed a report on ADUs In Burlington, examining the current rules in the City and best practices around the country.
 As a result, the City Council and the Planning Commission will be reviewing ordinance changes to hopefully make it easier to build an ADU while reducing potential impacts.
-The upcoming Burlington Housing Summit on Tuesday, June 11 will include a discussion on ADUs to determine the timeline and scope of these changes.
+The Burlington Housing Summit in June 2019 included a discussion on ADUs to determine the timeline and scope of these changes.
 If you are interested in ADUs this would be a great place to let the City know so that it will get prioritized in their workplans.
 If you support ADUs as a way to help make ends meet, age in place or provide a home for family members, please let your city Councilors know!

 HomeShare Vermont has also received a very small grant from the Vermont Housing and Conservation Board (VHCB) to provide outreach, public education and some technical assistance to help homeowners create ADUs as either a homesharing arrangement or an affordable rental.

 - to help look at your home and decide the most feasible way to add an ADU;